newmanxz/ender-3-v2-sprite-crtouch-klipper/README.md

 https://github.com/Klipper3d/klipper/blob/master/config/printer-creality-ender3-2018.cfg

-Note: these are not HOW TO steps for setting up Klipper, only working files from my config and some reference info.
+NOTE : These are not HOW TO steps for setting up Klipper, only working files from my config, and some reference info.

-printer.cfg
-I am making this file available as I am setting up my first Klipper printer, as finding a good working printer.cfg file is proving not that easy.
+printer.cfg : I am making this file available as I am setting up my first Klipper printer, as finding a good working printer.cfg file is proving rather dificult.

-klipper.bin
-This file is for the SD card to flash to the printer (turn printer off, unplug native display, unplug usb cable, insert SD card, turn on, wait a few seconds, connect usb cable from your pi running Klipper Mainsail OS)
+klipper.bin :  I compiled this bin file for my printer and it works for me; it may work for you.
+Download and copy the klipper.bin file to your micro sd card, turn printer off, unplug native display, unplug usb cable, insert SD card, turn printer on, wait a few seconds for the printer to flash, connect usb cable from your pi running Klipper Mainsail OS.

-ISSUE, Move out of range: 0.000 235.000 : In Cura (slicer), Settings, Printer, Manage, Machine Settings, update X and Y from default 235 to 220 (actual printable area)
+ISSUE Move out of range 0.000 235.000 (solved): In Cura (slicer), Settings, Printer, Manage, Machine Settings, update X and Y from default 235 to 220 (actual printable area).